Skip to main content

 Annual profections assign a ruling house and lord for each year of life in a repeating 12-year cycle.
 At age 0 (birth year), the 1st house is active.
 At age 1, the 2nd house.
 At age 12, the cycle resets to the 1st house.

-Profections serve as a validation layer.
-A candidate time that scores well on primary directions and solar arcs but poorly on profections is less trustworthy than one that scores well on all three.
-This multi-technique convergence is what gives computational rectification its strength.
+A candidate time that scores well on angle transits and solar arcs but poorly on profections is less persuasive than one that receives support from several checks.
+This multi-check convergence is what gives computational rectification its practical value.

 What makes a good life event for rectification?

-The best events are ones with precise, verifiable dates and clear astrological signatures.
-Marriage and divorce dates, first days at new jobs, dates of major relocations, surgeries, births of children, and graduations all work well because they are memorable and tend to correspond to strong astrological alignments.
+The most useful events are ones with precise, verifiable dates and clear life categories.
+Marriage and divorce dates, first days at new jobs, dates of major relocations, surgeries, births of children, and graduations can work well because they are memorable and category-specific.

 Events with only approximate dates (you know it was sometime in spring 2015 but not the exact month) still contribute, but they carry less weight in the scoring.
 The algorithm can work with approximate months and even approximate years, but exact dates produce sharper results.